 [iii]Bonito Boats, Inc. v.
 Thunder Craft Boats, Inc., 489 U.S. 141, 152 (1989) (“state regulation of intellectual property must yield to the extent that it clashes with the balance struck by Congress in our patent laws.”).

 [iv] 35 U.S.C.A. § 271 (West) (“Whoever without authority imports into the United States or offers to sell, sells, or uses within the United States a product which is made by a process patented in the United States shall be liable as an infringer, if the importation, offer to sell, sale, or use of the product occurs during the term of such process patent.”).

 [viii]See, e.g., Kewanee Oil Co. v.
 Bicron Corp., 416 U.S. 470, 476 (1974).

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Caitlin Dean is a litigation attorney in the Delaware* office of Fish & Richardson P.C.
+Caitlin Dean is a litigation attorney in the New York* office of Fish & Richardson P.C.
 Caitlin’s practice focuses on complex patent litigation in Federal District Courts and the United States International Trade Commission.
 Caitlin has worked on cases spanning a diverse array of industries, including computer software, energy, and...